mulder21c/hexo-theme-carpediem/docs/pug/organisms.md

 ---

-## articleContent
+## titleBar

-create content for article
+create a title bar located at the top of the page

 ### path

-`components/organisms/article-content/index.pug`
+`components/organisms/title-bar/index.pug`

 ### arguments